GET IN TOUCH

 Non-invasive imaging plays a critical role in preclinical and clinical anticancer drug development process.
 Imaging is part of most protocols for conducting preclinical and clinical studies of various anticancer drugs since it provides morphological, structural, metabolic, and functional information [1] of drug-target interactions.
 In clinics, biomedical imaging serves as the foundation of comprehensive cancer care, offering benefits such as non-invasive real-time monitoring of biological and pathological processes [1].
 Additionally, biomedical imaging plays a crucial role in cancer management, including prediction [2], screening [3], biopsy guidance for detection [4], staging [5], prognosis [6], and therapeutic guidance [7].
 More importantly, imaging-based screening for early diagnosis continues to play a most important factor in lowering cancer mortality [8].

-Case Study 1: Multi species optical and X-ray Imaging
+Case Study 1: Multi-species Optical and X-ray Imaging

-PE IVIS XRMS System for multi-species optical and X-ray Imaging was used to perform live imaging of tumours developed in Raji-Luc Disseminated model implanted with metastatic A549-LuC cells.
-The Luciferase signals captured intensified over 6-18 days of tumour implantation, whereas the signals were weak in treated mice.
-Similarly, luciferase signal was captured in lungs in intraperitoneal or sub-cutaneous tumours in SKOV-3 xenograft model and IntegriSenseTM 645 signal in BX PC3-Luc orthotopic model.
+PE IVIS XRMS System for multi-species optical and X-ray imaging was used to perform live imaging of tumors developed in Raji-Luc disseminated model implanted with metastatic A549-Luc cells.
+The luciferase signals intensified 6-18 days after tumour implantation in the control mice, whereas the signals were remarkably lower in the treated mice.Similarly, luciferase signal was detected in lungs of mice that receive A549-luc cells via intravenous injection, or in subcutaneous tumors in SKOV-3 xenograft model.
+IntegriSenseTM 645 signal was captured in pancreas of mice that were orthotopically injected with BX PC2-Luc cells.

 Live Imaging of Raji-Luc Disseminated Model